A classic tuna salad recipe is an easy lunch and can be made ahead of time for meals throughout the week.

 Serving Suggestions

-If it doesn’t get eaten up first because it really IS that good, tuna fish salad will keep in the fridge for a few days.
-Because it has fish and mayonnaise in it, be careful to not leave it out on the counter for too long.
+If it doesn’t get eaten up first because it IS that good, tuna fish salad can be stored in the fridge for up to 2 days.

 Did you love this Tuna Salad recipe?
 Be sure to leave a rating and a comment below!